An Overview of Arts Grants Available in Australia

 How to find arts grants

-There are numerous ways and places to seek funding for projects within the arts, culture and creative sectors.
+There are numerous ways find funding for projects within the arts, culture and creative sectors.
 These include:

-1. Government Websites: Visit government websites at federal, state and local levels.
-For instance, Creative Australia along with state arts funding bodies, councils, and local government websites often provide information on arts funding programs.
+Visit government websites at federal, state and local levels.
+For example, Creative Australia along with state arts funding bodies, councils, and local government websites often provide information on arts funding programs.

-2. Online Grant Finders: Finding grant program funds for artists and arts-related organisations can be as simple as searching via an online grant finder like The Grants Hub.
+Finding grant funds for artists and arts-related organisations can be as simple as searching via an online grant finder like The Grants Hub.
 Designed to have all arts grants in one place, we will save you loads of time by not having to visit a bunch of individual websites on a regular basis.
 Right now, we have over 300 open arts grants listed in our Grants Directory.

 • Ian Potter Foundation